Maternity & Nursing Bra Size Guide: How to Measure for the Correct Fit

-How to Measure for Maternity Bra Sizing
+How to Measure Your Maternity & Nursing Bra Size

 You need 2 measurements: band size and bust size.